davenaylor/postie/readme.txt

   * Settings panel only shows up for administrators
   * Can now set administrator name.
 Authorized e-mail addresses which don't have a user get posted under this name
+  * Will use IPTC captions if available
+  * Added option to replace newline characters with &lt;br /&gt;

 * 1.1.4 (2009.03.06)
   * Added more image options (open in new window, custom image template)